freelance-develop-studio/os-history/readme.md

 # Os history

-It is website blog mappping most used  operation system history from 90 years to today as Microsoft Windows, Mac os X, Linux.
+It is website blog mappping most used  operation system history from 90 years to today as Microsoft Windows, Mac os X and Linux.

 Web was created to learn HTML, CSS and Bootsrap template framework and study purpose.